-Patch cables (or patch cords) are generally what musicians call the 1/4″ cables that connect their instruments to their amplifiers or to mixing boards.
+Patch cables (or patch cords) are generally what musicians call the 1/4″ cables connecting their instruments to their amplifiers or mixing boards.

 For guitarists and bassists, these patch cables are generally between 10 to 25 feet long and have TS (tip-sleeve) male connectors at each end.

 For many of us guitarists (myself included), this is the definition of “patch cable”.

 But that’s not technically correct.
 As guitarists, we use 1/4″ TS cables as our patch cords, and so they are what we know to be patch cords, but the term is actually much broader than that.

 A patch cable is defined as any electrical (or optical) used to connect or “patch” one electronic (or optical) device to another.

 So, then any signal carrying cable in audio, even the XLR microphone cables, are technically “patch cords”.